RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.flow.md

 **Returns**:

-  A dictionary mapping the integration id to the list of table names/storage path.
+  A dictionary mapping the resource id to the list of table names/storage path.

 <a id="aqueduct.flow.Flow.describe"></a>